angaaruriakhil/Simple-Chemistry-App/README.md

 The code for the project is freely available to browse in the main.py file.

-To use the app, please go to my releases and launch the .exe file.
+To use the app, please download the latest version from my releases, install the CE_toolkit.exe file, and launch the main.exe file within the folder that is generated.

+Changelog

+<b>v1.1</b>

+You can now specify a mole or mass basis numerically in units of mol or grams respectively.
+Smaller program size.

+<b>v1.0</b>

+Initial release.